johnsmclay/linux-notes/076-text-stream-processing-commands.md

----
-layout: page
-title:  Text Stream Processing Commands
+# Text Stream Processing Commands
----

 A_ text stream_ is any information printed to standard output (usually the screen).
 For example, the **ls** command sends the list of files to the